 Now we'll look at a concrete masonry wall.
 High early strength is not required for concrete masonry.
 The wall only needs to be strong enough to support itself during the first few weeks of construction.
 Concrete masonry units are generally cured and meet the strength requirements of ASTM C 90 prior to their shipment to the job site.
 Concrete masonry units are a very efficient user of Portland cement.
 On average, concrete masonry units contain the equivalent of 2.5 sacks of Portland cement per cubic yard.
-In a fully grouted Not only is concrete masonry cost effective, 8-inch thick wall, half the volume of the wall is masonry grout.
+In a fully grouted 8-inch thick wall, half the volume of the wall is masonry grout.
 The strength of masonry grout is only required to be 2,000 psi, or the design f'm , whichever is higher.
-The majority of grout placed in walls in make the math easier).
-Which wall system California and Nevada well exceeds the minimum strength requirement.
+The majority of grout placed in walls in

+California and Nevada well exceeds the minimum strength requirement.
 We will assume a common grout mix containing 7 sacks of cementatious material per cubic yard is utilized with 50 percent of the Portland cement replaced with fly ash.
 The structure utilizing concrete masonry walls consumes 786,396 pounds of Portland cement.

-8'' Thick Fully Grouted Concrete

-Masonry Wall

-Concrete Masonry Unit - 2.5 sack mix

-Grout - 7 sack mix, 50% replacement

-with fly ash
+8" Thick Fully Grouted Concrete Masonry Wall Concrete Masonry Unit - 2.5 sack mix Grout - 7 sack mix, 50% replacement with fly ash

-783,396 pounds of Portland

-cement

-Requires no paint and no decorative finish
+783,396 pounds of Portland cement Requires no paint and no decorative finish

 An 8-inch thick concrete masonry wall consumes 263,614 pounds less cement than a 6-inch thick concrete tilt-up wall.
-That is by some measures 329,518 pounds less Carbon Dioxide produced in our environment by building an 8-inch thick concrete masonry wall rather than a 6-inch thick concrete tiltup wall.
+That is by some measures 329,518 pounds less Carbon Dioxide produced in our environment by building an 8-inch thick concrete masonry wall rather than a 6-inch thick concrete tilt-up wall.